scottdmccarter/Prog-Coursework/README.md

 <br/>See LICENSE.md for license information.

 ### Notable changes from original
-* Introduced second Particle class within Particles component, which could itself be reused if desired.
+* Introduced second Particle class within Particles component, which could itself be reused if desired
 * Rather than translating particles back to centre, particles which go offscreen are deleted from the particles array and new ones are generated in their place - allowing for easier recolouring of particles
 * Introduced optional 3D rendering of component onto 3D box